|Welcome to Jerry Richardson Stadium|

-The Charlotte 49ers 15,000 seat football stadium, being built so that it is expandable to 40,000 seats, will house the 49ers football program, which is set to take the field for the first time in the inaugural 2013 season.
+Jerry Richardson Stadium, a 15,000-seat facility that was built so that it is expandable to 40,000 seats, houses the 49ers football program which took the field for the first time in the inaugural 2013 season.

-The Football Stadium Complex will include the 15,000 seat stadium, a field house, and two practice fields.
-A 6,636 square-foot press box, complete with media seating, a university box and television and radio booths will adorn the west sideline at the concourse level.
+The Football Stadium Complex includes the 15,000 seat Jerry Richardson Stadium, the Judy W. Rose Football Center, McColl-Richardson Field and two practice fields.
+A 6,636 square-foot press box, complete with media seating, a university box and television and radio booths adorn the west sideline at the concourse level.
 The field house includes coaches offices and meeting rooms, locker rooms and weight and training rooms as well as a 1,920 square-foot Academic Center, a 2,757 square-foot tiered classroom and a 5,947 square-foot Hospitality Deck.

-The approximately 98,000 square-foot stadium field is a synthetic playing surface with inlay graphics and lines.
-A full length practice field and an 80-yard practice field will be set off the east entrance.
+McColl-Richardson Field, the approximately 98,000 square-foot stadium field, is a synthetic playing surface with inlay graphics and lines.
+A full length practice field and an 80-yard practice field are set off the east entrance.
 The Bermuda turf sod practice fields total approximately 145,000 square feet.

 "To be at this point, thanks to the support and hard work of so many people, is beyond words," Director of Athletics Judy Rose said of the stadium construction.
 "Looking back, we have come an enormous distance.
 This project, however, has always been about looking forward.
 Construction of the stadium gives us an even clearer picture of what fall Saturdays will look like in 2013.
 All of Niner Nation is anxious to get the construction process underway and watch the stadium take shape."

-Local architect Jenkins • Peer Architects and national design firm DLR Group created the stadium design while the Construction Manager is Rodgers PCL Russell.
+Local architect Jenkins • Peer Architects and national design firm DLR Group created the stadium design while the Construction Manager was Rodgers PCL Russell.

 Jenkins • Peer Architects is a Charlotte-based firm that is active throughout the Carolinas.
 DLR Group is an integrated design firm with offices coast-to-coast and in Shanghai.
 DLR Group's football portfolio includes renovations to the University of Florida's Ben Hill Griffin Stadium and renovations and improvements to the University of Nebraska's Memorial Stadium.